fbpx

 What is CB6’s Role in the Casino License Awarding Process?

-CB6 does not have the power to greenlight or veto any casino proposal, as State law did not create a role for community boards in this process.
+CB6 does not have the power to approve or reject any casino proposal, as State law did not create a role for community boards in this process.
+The CAC—not CB6–will decide whether a casino proposal will advance or will be rejected for lack of community support.
 However, as with any issue of importance to our district, CB6 can advocate for the views of our district residents.
 To that end, in March 2023 CB6 passed a resolution opposing the siting of a casino anywhere in Manhattan Community District 6.
 Additionally, CB6 also passed a resolution calling for the original development plans for the lot in question (on the east side of First Avenue, between East 38th Street and East 41st Street) to be adhered to.

 Additionally, in January 2024 CB6 passed a resolution opposing the Gaming Facility Text Amendment.
 The Gaming Facility Text Amendment was a Citywide Text Amendment that sought to change the city zoning code to introduce gaming facilities as-of-right within specified zoning districts across the city, bypassing the Uniform Land Use Review Procedure (ULURP) and diminishing the voice of community boards and the public in the casino location review process.
 Under the zoning rules at the time, casinos were not permitted in Manhattan Community District 6.
 The Gaming Facility Text Amendment removes that obstacle to building a casino in our district and other districts across the city.
 In April 2024, the City Council voted to approve the Gaming Facility Text Amendment.